 - The blade is easy to sharpen

-- The lock mechanism ensures that the blade does not close on your fingers
+- The lock mechanism ensures that the edge does not close on your fingers

-- The handle is comfortable and fits well into the hand
+- The handle is comfortable and fits nicely into the hand

 The disadvantage of Opinel No.8 Carbon Steel Folding Knife